Yujan3333/Master-in-Computer-Science-and-Information-Technology/Main/Study/First Sem/Subjects/Object Oriented Software Engineering (OOSE)/1-Units/Unit1/Unit1-ZNotes/Questions and Answer of Notes.md

 |**Includes**|Use-case diagrams, class diagrams, sequence diagrams|Method definitions, control flows, class structure|
 |**Goal**|Build a complete, scalable system design|Write detailed code-level logic|
 |**Example**|Designing how `Customer`, `Cart`, `Order` interact|Writing the `addToCart()` method for the `Cart` class|

----

-Let me know if you'd like these turned into a printable PDF or Obsidian format.